 If the student feels that he/she has been subjected to any type of harassment, the offense may be reported to the President’s Office or the student may follow the steps below:

 Academic work is evaluated on the assumption and the expectation that the work presented is the student’s own, unless designated otherwise.
 Anything less is unacceptable and is considered academically dishonest.
 Collaboration, plagiarism, and cheating—all defined below—are considered forms of academic dishonesty and students guilty of such are subject to disciplinary action.

 Failure on a student’s part to live up to this Honor Code becomes the concern of the appropriate Dean and faculty advisor.
 (It is assumed, however, that any matter of concern in this area between members of the Seminary community will first be dealt with according to the principles of Matthew 18:15-22).
 All disciplinary matters are subject to review before a Student Disciplinary Committee.
-At the Northeast Campus, this Committee will be appointed by the Director of the Northeast Branch and will include one student participant.

 “Due process” in dealing with disciplinary problems is primarily for the purpose of protecting the reputation of a student against false or unsupported accusations.
 The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations as a potential minister in Christian service.
 Where there is evidence of personality and character weaknesses that would make it unwise for a student to continue in preparation for the ministry, the student is given counsel to help him or her see that fact.